vuejs/v2.vuejs.org/source/guide/reactivity.md

 order: 13
 ---

 We've covered most of the basics - now it's time to take a deep dive!
 One of Vue.js' most distinct features is the unobtrusive reactive system - models are just plain JavaScript objects, modify it and the view updates.
 It makes state management very simple and intuitive, but it's also important to understand how it works to avoid some common gotchas.
-In this section, we are going to dig into some of the lower-lvel details of Vue.js' reactivity system.
+In this section, we are going to dig into some of the lower-level details of Vue.js' reactivity system.

 ## How Changes Are Tracked